mearashadowfax/ScrewFast/README.md

 **Modifying or Removing Animations:**

-This integration is designed for flexibility:

-- To adjust an animation, modify the properties and parameters within the `gsap.from` method or add new GSAP calls as needed.
+- To modify an animation, update the properties and parameters within the `gsap.from()` method, or add new GSAP animation calls as required.
-- If GSAP is not required or you wish to rely on a different methodology, remove the the relevant code.
+- Should GSAP not be needed, or if you prefer a different animation method, simply remove the aforementioned script segment.

-We've chosen to keep the integration lean and focused, but GSAP's comprehensive documentation can be referred to for more intricate animation work: [GSAP Documentation](https://gsap.com/docs/v3/).
+We've chosen to keep the integration lean and focused, but GSAP's comprehensive documentation can be referred to for more complex animations: [GSAP Documentation](https://gsap.com/docs/v3/).

 ### Hiding Scrollbar